cznewt/architect-api/doc/source/text/app-install.rst

 Initial setup for database
 --------------------------

-You must synchronise your database structure with the current migration scheme, it will create whole schema and apply all the migrations if run for the first time, in architect base dir and sourced run following command.
+You must synchronise your database content with the current migration scheme, command will create entire schema and apply all the migrations if run for the first time.
+In architect base dir and sourced run following command.

 .. code-block:: bash